bptlab/cepta/deployment/prod/README.md

-## CEPTA development deployment
+## CEPTA production deployment

-Provides a docker compose file for deploying a local development environment including flink, kafka and other components.
+Provides a docker compose file for deploying *CEPTA*.

 #### Overview
-The deployment is configured in a modular fashion to aid understanding and allow simple starting and stopping of independent sets of services during development.
-Additionally, the configuration is intended to be ubiquitous for the client host running it, so one can interact with all services without the need for proxies.
+The deployment is configured to provide a single point of entry for the CEPTA application.
+It intentionally exposes only the main ingress port and uses reverse proxying and container internal communication only.

 #### Prerequisites
 - `docker` (see the cheat sheet)